HubSpot/sanetime/_sources/user/time.txt

 to datetime
 ^^^^^^^^^^^

-You can convert to a timezone-aware datetime or to a naive datetime.
+You can easily convert to a timezone-aware datetime or to a naive datetime.
 They are accessed as properties.

 ::